belen-pruvost/trino/docs/src/main/sphinx/connector/delta-lake.md

     Defaults to `NONE`.
 * - `deletion_vectors_enabled`
   - Enables deletion vectors.
+* - `extra_properties`
+  - Additional properties added to a Delta table.
+The properties are not used by Trino, and are available in the `$properties` metadata table.
+    The properties are not included in the output of `SHOW CREATE TABLE` statements.
 :::
 The following example uses all available table properties:

 ```sql